Local quenches, bulk entanglement entropy and a unitary Page curve: Introduction

-In this paper it is our goal to discuss, among other things, \begin{enumerate} \item Strong evidence that the FLM formula works in dynamical settings. \item A model that sheds light on the functional form of bulk entanglement entropy $S_\text{bulk}$. \end{enumerate} We will do so by studying a simple model of a quantum field theory interacting with dynamical gravity, in a theory that admits a dual CFT description.
-As a byproduct, we will show that we can interpret our model as a simple toy model of black hole evaporation, thus, providing fresh insight on the black hole information problem.
+These proposals highlight the utility of holography in the study of non-perturbative aspects of the black hole information paradox.
+In this paper we will use this framework to start a systematic study of entanglement entropy in cases where the bulk state is fully time dependent and completely under control, and interpret the results in terms of the microscopic CFT description.
+As a first step, we will focus on the leading $\mathcal{O}(1)$ corrections to the RT/HRT prescription which are given by the FLM formula (\ref{eq:flmform}).
+In particular, our goal is to discuss \begin{enumerate} \item Evidence that the FLM formula works in dynamical settings. \item Implications of unitarity for the different terms in equation \eqref{eq:flmform}. \item Properties of bulk entanglement entropy $S_\text{bulk}$. \end{enumerate} We will do so in a simple model of a quantum field theory interacting with dynamical gravity in AdS$_3$.
+We will also check all our calculations in the dual CFT$_2$ and explain how the different terms in the left-hand side and right-hand side of equation (\ref{eq:flmform}) match.
+As a byproduct, we will show that we can interpret our setup as a simple toy model for black hole evaporation, thus, providing fresh insight on the black hole information problem.

-Prototypical examples of dynamical gravity are obtained by starting with a time-independent geometry and then perturbing it globally or locally.
-Using holography, these examples can then be understood as time-dependent states in the dual CFT.
-From a condensed matter physics perspective, such perturbations are well-known to be \textit{quantum quenches} and the two categories above are dubbed \textit{global} and \textit{local} quenches, respectively: \begin{itemize} \item \textit{Global Quenches.} Consider a reference state in the CFT $\ket{\psi}$.
-This can be taken to be the vacuum state, or otherwise an energy eigenstate.
-A realization of global quench consists of adding a global operator, i.e. one defined homogeneously in space, to the Hamiltonian at time $t=0$,

-For $t>0$, the state $\ket{\psi}$ is no longer an energy eigenstate of the new Hamiltonian and hence evolves in time.
-In the dual AdS description, one obtains a time-dependent geometry that evolves homogeneously in space.

-\item \textit{Local Quenches.} A local quench consists of a local perturbation of the reference state.
-This can be obtained in various ways, with the archetypal example being the insertion of a local operator at time $t=0$,

-where $x$ denotes the spatial location of the operator.
-At $t>0$ this states evolves with the Hamiltonian in the standard way,